Japanese sword: Gendaitō (Modern or contemporary swords)

-In 1867, the Tokugawa Shogunate declared the return of Japan's sovereignty to the Emperor, and from 1868, the government by the Emperor and rapid modernization of Japan began, which was called the Meiji Restoration.
+In 1867, the Tokugawa Shogunate declared the return of Japan's sovereignty to the emperor, and from 1868, the government by the emperor and rapid modernization of Japan began, which was called the Meiji Restoration.
 The Haitōrei Edict in 1876 all but banned carrying swords and guns on streets.
 Overnight, the market for swords died, many swordsmiths were left without a trade to pursue, and valuable skills were lost.
 Swords forged after the Haitōrei Edict are classified as gendaitō.
 The craft of making swords was kept alive through the efforts of some individuals, notably Miyamoto kanenori (宮本包則, 1830–1926) and Gassan Sadakazu (月山貞一, 1836–1918), who were appointed Imperial Household Artist.
-These smiths produced fine works that stand with the best of the older blades for the Emperor and other high-ranking officials.
-The businessman Mitsumura Toshimo (光村利藻, 1877－1955）tried to preserve their skills by ordering swords and sword mountings from the swordsmiths and craftsmen.
+These smiths produced fine works that stand with the best of the older blades for the emperor and other high-ranking officials.
+The businessman Mitsumura Toshimo (光村利藻, 1877–1955) tried to preserve their skills by ordering swords and sword mountings from the swordsmiths and craftsmen.
 He was especially enthusiastic about collecting sword mountings, and he collected about 3,000 precious sword mountings from the end of the Edo period to the Meiji period.
 About 1200 items from a part of the collection are now in the Nezu Museum.

 The Japanese sword remained in use in some occupations such as the police force.
 At the same time, kendo was incorporated into police training so that police officers would have at least the training necessary to properly use one.
 In time, it was rediscovered that soldiers needed to be armed with swords, and over the decades at the beginning of the 20th century swordsmiths again found work.
-These swords, derisively called guntō, were often oil-tempered, or simply stamped out of steel and given a serial number rather than a chiseled signature.
+These swords, called guntō, were often oil-tempered, or simply stamped out of steel and given a serial number rather than a chiseled signature.
 The mass-produced ones often look like Western cavalry sabers rather than Japanese swords, with blades slightly shorter than blades of the shintō and shinshintō periods.
 In 1934 the Japanese government issued a military specification for the shin guntō (new army sword), the first version of which was the Type 94 Katana, and many machine- and hand-crafted swords used in World War II conformed to this and later shin guntō specifications.